19 Eco Friendly And Zero Waste School Supplies

 Zero waste pens still leave us drawing a bit of a blank.
 While more sustainable pens exist now, they’re still largely wasteful and greenwashing is still a concern, too.

-The truly best zero waste pens, as we’ve mentioned before, are refillable fountain pens.
+The truly best zero waste pens are refillable fountain pens.
 Great for the office, but perhaps less so for the classroom.

 That said, you can pick up a fountain pen for a reasonable price and while not totally zero waste either, we feel it’s still one of the best alternatives.
 A good balance of very low waste while still being affordable.
 If you look after them they’ll last a very long time.
 And you can sometimes find great secondhand fountain pens on ebay to reduce your waste further.

-Otherwise A Good Company’s Natural Grass Pen (see below) is a good option for kids.
+Otherwise A Good Company’s Natural Grass Pen (as pictured above and more below) is a good option for kids.

 Just remember to gather up all those pens lying around the house and use them first (we know you’ve got tons!).
 Then send them to Costas Schuler, a.k.a Pen Guy Art or Terracycle, when you’re done so they can be upcycled!